nponcian/CodingGuidelinesReader/README.md

         1. Invoke by doing any of the following
             1. invoke through relative path *../Path/To/CodingGuidelinesReader/showcppguide*
             2. invoke through absolute path */Path/To/CodingGuidelinesReader/showcppguide*
-            3. invoke through relative path with flags *../Path/To/CodingGuidelinesReader/showcppguide --help*
+            3. invoke through relative path with flag *../Path/To/CodingGuidelinesReader/showcppguide --help*
-            4. invoke through absolute path with flags */Path/To/CodingGuidelinesReader/showcppguide --help*
+            4. invoke through absolute path with flag */Path/To/CodingGuidelinesReader/showcppguide --help*
     2. As a shell script
         1. Invoke by doing any of the following
             1. invoke through relative path *bash ../Path/To/CodingGuidelinesReader/showcppguide*
             2. invoke through absolute path *bash /Path/To/CodingGuidelinesReader/showcppguide*
-            3. invoke through relative path with flags *bash ../Path/To/CodingGuidelinesReader/showcppguide --help*
+            3. invoke through relative path with flag *bash ../Path/To/CodingGuidelinesReader/showcppguide --help*
-            4. invoke through absolute path with flags *bash /Path/To/CodingGuidelinesReader/showcppguide --help*
+            4. invoke through absolute path with flag *bash /Path/To/CodingGuidelinesReader/showcppguide --help*
     3. As a shell script that is to be sourced into the current shell instance
         1. Source the script either on current working directory or on \~/.bashrc file
             1. Source the script on current working directory